 She sleeps soundly through the night in her bed downstairs, a spot she’s chosen for herself.
 While she’s not quite ready to follow her foster family upstairs, she waits at the bottom with a happy dance, clearly wanting to be part of the moment.
 It’s just going to take a little more time for her to feel safe enough to fully join in.

-Vanilla finds great comfort in the company of other dogs and must be rehomed with at least one playful, confident resident dog who can help her feel safe and teach her about home life.
+Vanilla finds great comfort in the company of other dogs and must be homed with at least one playful, confident resident dog who can help her feel safe and teach her about home life.
 She loves joining in with garden zoomies and playtime when she thinks no one is watching, and she’ll need a doggy companion who welcomes her gentle presence and cuddles.

 Vanilla is a truly special little soul.
 She’s still learning what it means to be loved, but she’s trying so very hard to be brave.
 In the right home, with kindness, patience, and the steady paw of a canine friend, she will continue to blossom and become the joyful, affectionate companion she’s meant to be.